I am a data scientist with strong skills in software engineering, natural language

 Implemented a setting recommendation feature as a domain-specific

-task for Microsoft Security Copilot, gaining expertise on prompt
+task for Microsoft Security Copilot, enabling administrators to

 Peer Teacher